firebolt-db/godocs/docs/Overview/copy-from.md

 This example will load only the first 10 rows into table T1, provided the source file contains at least 10 rows.
 If both `OFFSET` and `LIMIT` are used, the `OFFSET` rows are skipped before the `LIMIT` rows are counted and loaded, which can help fine-tune the data ingestion process to meet specific requirements.
 Note that the `LIMIT` clause is non-deterministic, and will not reliably return the same data unless `ORDER BY` is used.

 ## Loading compressed data
-`COPY FROM` supports loading data directly from compressed files, and supports the following compression methods.
+`COPY FROM` supports loading data directly from compressed files, and supports the following compression methods:

-- **CSV supports GZIP**
+* CSV supports GZIP
-- **Parquet supports GZIP and Snappy**
+* Parquet supports GZIP and Snappy

 You can use the `COMPRESSION` parameter to specify the compression method to use.
 The `COPY` command will auto-detect the compression type based on the file extension when this parameter is not specified.